Adarsh-Barik/SimpleBeamerTheme/README.md

 2. Font
 3. Content

 First two are covered by style files and content depends on you.
 I tried to keep it as simple as possible.
+With a simple theme and cool tools we can make awesome presentations.
 Go through the `sample.pdf` to get a better idea of what I am saying.
 ## Styles
 There are two styles available:
 1. light (default)